E-Cigarette Waste: A Growing Environmental Threat

 Cigarette butts are the most common piece of litter found worldwide, with an estimated 4.5 trillion of them littered each year.
 To date, A Greener Future volunteers have picked up more than 2.6 million cigarette butts in Canada alone, through initiatives like the Butt Blitz.

-While the rates of e-cigarette litter are far lower than that of regular cigarettes, concerns are mounting over the inefficient waste management systems currently in place for e-cigarettes.
+While the rates of e-cigarette litter are far lower than those of regular cigarettes, concerns are mounting over the inefficient waste management systems currently in place for e-cigarettes.

 Poor Waste Management